rajatkhare619/ottonova/README.md

 ## Description

-I used [Express](https://expressjs.com/) for creating a server, [ESLint](https://eslint.org/) for linting, and [Prettier](https://prettier.io/) for code formatting.
+I used [Express](https://expressjs.com/) for creating a server, [ESLint](https://eslint.org/) for linting, [Prettier](https://prettier.io/) for code formatting, and [Compodoc](https://compodoc.app/) for documentation.
 I modified the cities.json slightly to return an additional property `image` to use as a thumbnail.

 ## Running the application